bondagit/aes67-linux-daemon/README.md

 If the test result is OK it means that the selected configuration can run smoothly on your platform.

+A 64 channels configuration was succesfully tested on the following platforms:

+* Mini PC with Intel Celeron N4000

 If the test reports a failure you may try to stop all the possible additional loads running on the host and repeat it.
 If after this the test fails systematically it means you cannot achieve a good reliability with the specified configuration.
 In this case you may try to configure a different driver timer basic tick period in the daemon configuration file (parameter *tic\_frame\_size\_at\_1fs* in *test/daemon.conf*).